anandkanav92/NOTES/papers/review-gan.md

 Further, the claims of some models outperforming the Original GAN model are not supported by the found empirical evidence.
 The study concludes that future research in GAN comparison should be done on neutral grounds.

 <b><u>Opinion</u></b>
-This study concludes that
+This study concludes that majority of recently introduced GAN algorithms are no better than original GAN in
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MjQxNzE4MzIsOTg3ODc2MTcsMjEzMD
+eyJoaXN0b3J5IjpbNTYxNTU0MTY1LC0xNTI0MTcxODMyLDk4Nz
-IwMzQ1NSw2OTAxMDE4MzgsMTE0ODU5NjQyOSwtNjQ0NzExNzU5
+g3NjE3LDIxMzAyMDM0NTUsNjkwMTAxODM4LDExNDg1OTY0Mjks
-LDU3NjQwMzU5NCwtMjEzNzMxNTY2NywtNTg5NzkxNjY2LC01OD
+LTY0NDcxMTc1OSw1NzY0MDM1OTQsLTIxMzczMTU2NjcsLTU4OT
-k3OTE2NjYsNTMwMDc0Njk5LC0xOTk5NzUwODQ1LDE5NzQwMjAx
+c5MTY2NiwtNTg5NzkxNjY2LDUzMDA3NDY5OSwtMTk5OTc1MDg0
-MywtMTEzNTE4MTA3NiwxNTk0OTI4NzM0LC0xMDYxNjI2NjQ5LD
+NSwxOTc0MDIwMTMsLTExMzUxODEwNzYsMTU5NDkyODczNCwtMT
-E3NTg1ODcwLDE0Mjk5NDk2NzAsMjExNzAzNjg4OCwtNjI5ODE0
+A2MTYyNjY0OSwxNzU4NTg3MCwxNDI5OTQ5NjcwLDIxMTcwMzY4
-MzE3XX0=
+ODhdfQ==
 -->